mfem/PyMFEM/INSTALL.md

 `--with-cuda-hypre`. `--cuda-arch` can be used to specify cuda compute capablility.
 (See table in https://en.wikipedia.org/wiki/CUDA#Supported_GPUs)

+CUDA needs to be installed separately and nvcc must be found in PATH.

 (examples)
 ```shell
 python setup.py install --with-cuda